Event Log Embed (Beta)¶

 - The iframe scrubs the token from

 location.hrefimmediately, then queries Centrali's API with it.
-Centrali rejects any query whose target tenant doesn't match the token's claim. - The iframe talks back to your page via
+Every query is confined to the token's workspace by IAM. - The iframe talks back to your page via

 postMessage(auto-resize, "please mint me a fresh token", "replay completed").